dell-research-harvard/HJDataset/docs/index.md

 ## Dataset

 ***Notice:** Due to some copyright issues, we could not directly release the images.
-Please fill out [this form](https://forms.gle/9BYYgo9bAjLnq7RQA) to issue an request to download the images.
+Please fill out [this form](https://forms.gle/9BYYgo9bAjLnq7RQA) to issue a request to download the images.
 Thank you!*

 Please check this [link](https://www.dropbox.com/s/xkjcty50862zayt/annotations.zip?dl=0) to download the dataset.
 You may also find the following quick notes helpful when using HJDataset.